CyndaZ42/CyndaZ42/research-planning-log.md

 * 2:00 pm: Started on readme(will be the outline for the website)
 * 4:00 pm: Started notes for Webpage version to make updating easier
 * 5:30 pm: Created first build of webpage

+### Friday, 09/23
+* 8:20 am: Update to webpack 5.74
+* 10:30 am: Reasearch and implement html layout file
+* 11:30 am: add more content to README and webpage